Traditions and crafts: discovering Indian know-how

 © Creative Commons License

-Multiple sofas of these soft, vintage-style recycled fabrics are assembled using a simple running stitch, and sometimes embroidered designs are added using darning stitches, satin stitches and buttonhole stitches.
-Traditionally, the embroidery thread used for Kantha embroidery was taken from the borders of old garments.
-This type of embroidery allows you to recycle and give new life to old textiles that would have otherwise been thrown away.
-Kantha embroidery designs depict birds, animals, flowers and scenes from daily life in Indian villages, and are used to create unique pieces from recycled fabrics.
+Multiple sofas of these soft, vintage-style recycled fabrics are assembled using a simple running stitch, and sometimes embroidered designs are added using darning, satin stitching, and buttonhole stitching.
+Traditionally, the embroidery thread used for Kantha embroidery was taken from the edges of old garments.
+This type of embroidery recycles and gives new life to old textiles that would otherwise have been discarded.
+Kantha embroidery designs depict birds, animals, flowers, and scenes from everyday life in Indian villages, and are used to create unique pieces from recycled fabrics.

 Chikankari, attention to detail